Top Six Business Vloggers — And What They Are Doing Right

 Many of us still view video as too revealing a format.
 In that respect, the most admirable trait in all the above listed vloggers, is their bravery in exposing themselves, week in week out.
 It takes a few courageous individuals to kick-start a movement.

 That said, arguably the most important quality to a great vlogger is having a healthy lack of concern about one’s appearance: an indifference just big enough to prevent you from stressing about every little detail in your performance.
 As the cliché goes: you are perfect just the way you are.
 So, don’t worry about it too much!

 giving a few f**ks is good, but giving too many may result in a seriously inhibited state of mind

-This is not to say we shouldn’t ponder on the conveyed message as a whole, comprising what is said and how.
-As we ought to plan what we’re going to say, we should be aware of the nonverbal elements in our communication.
-Our dress, demeanour and expressiveness embody meaning, frame of mind and individuating details which — coarsely put — form our personal brand.
+This is not to say we shouldn’t ponder on the conveyed message as a whole as to what is said and how it’s said.
+Just like we ought to plan what we’re going to say, we should be aware of the nonverbal elements in our communication.
+Our attire, demeanour and expressiveness embody meaning, frame of mind and individuating details which — coarsely put — shape our personal brand.

 So, giving a few f**ks is good, but giving too many may result in a seriously inhibited state of mind, mentally blocking you from actually releasing anything.